jgist6215/osticket-prereqs/README.md

 <h2>Installation Steps</h2>

-   >**Note**: Create a Windows 10 Virtual Machine with 2 or 4 virtual CPUS to ensure that you are not troubled with hiccups  and slow movement throughout the lab.
+   >**Note**: Create a Windows 10 Virtual Machine with 2 or 4 virtual CPUS to make sure everything runs smoothly.
-Allow the VM to create a new Vnet which should be done by default.

-We can do a quick search for `Virtual Machine` and as we create the virtual machine, we will have the option to create the Resource Group.
-Here we select `Create New` to name the name the Resource Group 'RG-osTicket' and build out the Virtual Machine (VM) with the provided settings pictured (below).
+On Azure Search for "Virtual Machine" and Create a new one.

 <p align="center"><img src="https://i.imgur.com/jz0e59n.png" height="70%" width="70%" alt="image of vm settings"/> </p>

-   >**Note**: Be sure to check the box recognizing 'I confirm I have an eligible Windows 10/11 license with multi-tenant hosting rights.' or else you will receive a validation error message when you choose to 'Review + Create'.
+   >**Note**: Don't forget to check the box "I confirm I have an eligible Windows 10/11 license with multi-tenant hosting rights." or else you will receive a validation error message when you choose to 'Review + Create'.

 <p align="center">
 <img src="https://i.imgur.com/yFq2KcG.png" height="70%" width="70%" alt="image of vm username password"/> </p>